xenses/nanotest-py/README.md

 directories named `tests/`.
 Any files in these directories whose names match `*.py` will be treated as test scripts.

-By default, after the tests have been run, diagnostic information about failing tests will be printed to the console.
+After the tests have been run, diagnostic information about failing tests will be printed to the console.
 This is what nanotest's own test suite looks like:

 ```
 $ nanotest-py